I am an assistant professor (universitair docent) in the Department of Computer Science of the Open University of the Netherlands.

-I am a postdoctoral researcher (Marie Skłodowska-Curie fellow) at the Institute for Logic, Language and Computation, working with Nick Bezhanishvili and Yde Venema on the project VERLAN.
+I also maintain an position as a researcher (Marie Skłodowska-Curie fellow) at the Institute for Logic, Language and Computation of the University of Amsterdam, working with Nick Bezhanishvili and Yde Venema on the project VERLAN.

 Before that, I was a postdoctoral associate at Cornell University's PL @ Cornell group, where I worked with Nate Foster and Dexter Kozen.